-Air NZ to offer a limited number of $9 one-way domestic flights
+Coronavirus impact: Air NZ to offer a limited number of $9 one-way domestic flights

 Air New Zealand's Grabaseat is releasing 1000 domestic flights at just $9 one-way tomorrow morning.

+It comes two days after the airline slashed fares across the Tasman to as low as $69 in a bid to fill seats and just hours after it's halved the number of flights to Samoa.

-Air New Zealand Chief Revenue Officer Cam Wallace says the unmissable fares are in response to softening domestic demand growth as a result of coronavirus.
+Chief revenue officer Cam Wallace says the domestic fares, which are available from 9am tomorrow, are in response to softening demand as a result of coronavirus.

 "On Monday we'll be offering these absolutely outstanding one-way fares to all of our 20 domestic destinations," he said.

-"With deals this good, savvy Kiwis will be able to book a relaxing weekend away, catch some Autumn sun, or take the kids away to explore a new part of the country."
+"With deals this good, savvy Kiwis will be able to book a relaxing weekend away, catch some autumn sun, or take the kids away to explore a new part of the country."

 READ MORE: